lauslim12/Fumi-no/README.md

 ## Contribution

 I accept all kinds of contributions.
+Don't forget to read the `CONTRIBUTING.md` file first.
 Feel free to submit a pull request or submit an issue if you encounter any issues!

 ## License